 NAKIVO Backup & Replication provides the ability to replicate both individual VMs and all VMs within selected VMware containers (such as resource pools, folders, hosts, clusters, etc.).
-That is, all your new VMs created in or moved to a protected container are automatically added to your replication job.
-This way all your most critical VMs are always replicated.
+Any new VMs you add to a protected container are automatically included in the replication job.
+This ensures that all your most critical VMs are always replicated.

 Why use VMware vSphere Replication?